Park Runner Chokes Mountain Lion To Death

 When trapped by a mountain lion, what do you do?
 Try to flee, right?
 A park runner, when attacked by a lion, fought it with bare hands and choked it to death, wildlife officials said.

 The man was running by himself Monday in the Horsetooth Mountain Open Space near Fort Collins, Colorado, when he heard something behind him.
-When he turned around, an 80-pound mountain lion attacked him, Colorado Parks and Wildlife (CPW) officials said, according to CNN.
+When he turned around, an 80-pound mountain lion attacked him, Colorado Parks and Wildlife (CPW) officials said,

 The young lion bit the runner's face and wrist but he managed to break free and kill the lion in self-defense, the agency said.